Coordinated Beamforming for Networked Integrated Communication and Multi-TMT Localization: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{merging} applications, such as Internet-of-Everything (IoE), autonomous driving, and smart cities, have created an urgent need for wireless systems that are capable of supporting extensive services with diverse requirements, including high data rates, ultra-reliable low-latency communication, and high-accuracy sensing \cite{xuReconfiguringWireless2023}.
-To satisfy these stringent requirements, next-generation wireless systems are expected to offer enhanced flexibility, efficiency, and intelligence compared to existing solutions \cite{XuDisentangledRepresentationLearning2024}.
+\IEEEPARstart{T}{he} proliferation of emerging applications, such as Internet-of-Everything (IoE), autonomous driving, and smart cities, has created an urgent demand for wireless networks that are capable of supporting extensive services with diverse requirements, including high data rates, ultra-reliable low-latency communication, and high-accuracy sensing \cite{YangPrivacySecurityTrustworthiness2025, xuReconfiguringWireless2023}.
+To satisfy these stringent requirements, next-generation wireless networks are expected to offer enhanced flexibility, efficiency, and intelligence compared to existing solutions \cite{xuNewPathIntegrated2026, XuDisentangledRepresentationLearning2024}.
 Indeed, one promising paradigm for achieving these goals is integrated sensing and communication (ISAC) \cite{liuIntegratedSensingCommunications2022}.
-In particular, compared to traditional designs with separate sensing and communication functionalities, ISAC systems can effectively share limited resources such as antennas, spectrum, and power, thereby reducing deployment costs and improving system efficiency \cite{SturmWaveformDesignSignal2011}.
+In contrast to traditional designs that isolate sensing and communication functionalities, ISAC systems effectively share limited resources such as antennas, spectrum, and power, thereby significantly reducing deployment costs and improving system efficiency \cite{SturmWaveformDesignSignal2011}.